aestasit/devops-masterclass-box/README.md

 **NOTE:** Packer build files for AWS may need to be updated with the latest AMI ID for your region.
 Find the latest AMI ID at <https://cloud-images.ubuntu.com/locator/ec2/>.

-**NOTE:** Before you can run Hyper-V build you have to create an external switch connected to card that is connected to the network with DHCP capability and name that router "external-wifi".
+**NOTE:** Before you can run Hyper-V build you have to create an external switch connected to the network card that is connected to the Internet with DHCP capability and name that router "external-wifi".

 ## Vagrant